-Choosing the best tires for your Honda Pilot can seem like a daunting decision.
-Tires only come around every few years and are an expensive part of maintenance for any vehicle.
+Choosing the best replacement tires for your Honda Pilot can seem like a daunting decision.
+The need for new tires comes around every few years and they are an expensive part of maintenance for any vehicle.

-Finding which tires are best for your Pilot will depend on your lifestyle, driving habits, budget, and more.
-This guide will help you find what’s best for your needs.
+Choosing which tires are best for your Honda Pilot will depend on your lifestyle, driving habits, budget, and more.
+This guide will help you find the best option to fit your needs.
 It could be you’re one of the few who fit the general use scenario that Honda had in mind when choosing an original equipment choice for tires.
-Or you could be very different.
-Or somewhere in between.
+Or perhaps you need the most durable, all weather option due to where you live.
 Our overview of the best tire options for the Honda Pilot considers uses, costs, and more.
-This should help narrow choices down for you.
+This should help narrow down the choices for you.